Brainy insights help in becoming a better public speaker as well as in getting a better message to the audience.

 Neuro-plasticity: very weird that until some years ago, it was deemed non-existent.
 Nowadays, it’s shown to happen all the time, in the whole brain, during one’s whole lifetime.

 Even more relevant is how: we are born with dispositions and a lot of flexibility.
-The result is a huge amount of growth potential.
-The dispositional level can hardly be changed.
+The result is a huge amount of growth potential on top of the dispositional level that can hardly be changed.
 It’s, one can say, the earth on which everything organic grows.

 Eventually, influence comes through motivation.
 Deep motivation -> deep influence.
 (Superficial) motivation is like a shower.
 After a while, it wears out (oral quote from Jack Canfield).
 Deep motivation is like learning to fly or learning to swim.
 A new medium opens itself.